abhinaba-ghosh/playwright-lighthouse/README.md

 ### Installation

-You can have to add the `playwright-lighthouse` library as a dependency (or dev-dependency) in your project
+You can add the `playwright-lighthouse` library as a dependency (or dev-dependency) in your project

 ```sh
 $ yarn add -D playwright-lighthouse